 For the gravestones, we cut the balsa wood into gravestone shapes and slapped on loads of plaster of Paris to give it some texture.
-You can do the same thing using glue and some fine sand and texture paste works too.
+You can do the same thing using homemade texture paste.
 Grab a stamp set, if you have them, and squish it into the plaster of Paris while it’s still wet to mimic an epitaph.
 Or write your own using a toothpick.
 Once everything is dry dab on some grey paint.

 Now for my favorite part………..